 - 10.2-inch Retina display (2160 x 1620 resolution; 264ppi)

 - Size & Weight: 250.6 x 174.1 x 7.5mm / 483g

 - Made with 100 per cent recycled aluminium

-- Silver, Space Grey, and Gold colours available
+- Finishes: Silver, Space Grey, Gold

 - A10 Fusion processor

 - 8-megapixel camera on rear, FaceTime HD camera on front

 - Connectivity: Wi-Fi 802.11a/b/g/n/ac / Wi-Fi + Cellular model offers 4G